logicent/crudle/README.md

 _Later:_
 - [ ] Upgrade to Yii3 (with CycleORM datamapper) using Bulma and Buefy
 - [ ] Use hybrid of Php Auth Manager _(predefined)_ and Db Auth Manager _(user-defined)_
-- [ ] Test and prefer RoadRunner 2 over Nginx for production in Ubuntu 20.04+
-- [ ] Testing - look into PestPHP but keep an open mind on the way forward
+- [ ] Write tests using PestPHP, but keep an open mind for PHPUnit too.
-- [ ] Development via Yii2-dockerized - _PoC done_
-- [ ] Deploying using deployer.org (optional)

 **Want to contribute?**
 Thank you for considering to make a contribution to Yii2 Crudle.